Divide-By-0/blog/content/posts/movies.md

 It's hard to find a curated list of movies that I or my friends would like.
 I've tried to get my movies from the Cannes Film Festival winners, or the A24 trailers, or from the IMDb top movies, or from the Oscar nominees, or my friends -- even then, it's hard to isolate why people like specific movies and stick to spoiler-free reviews.
 Personal recommendations are rare and treasured, and I wish there was a place that all my friends put their favorite movies up so I could steal from that list instead.
 I like indie and international movies especially, since they aren't influenced by the usual Hollywood tropes or standard methods of storytelling, and tend to be a lot more unique.

 Puzzle making is pretty lossy and inaccurate representation of this list.
-I generally love any movies that are more sci-fi themed (like Dune), or have a complex plot that takes focus to fully understand (ahem Tenet), or make you feel a ton of emotions (damn, Better Days), or have you sniff out lots of little clues that the filmmaker plants (like retcons from Us).
+I generally love any movies that are more sci-fi themed (like Dune), or have a complex plot that takes focus to fully understand (ahem Tenet), or make you feel a ton of emotions (damn, Better Days), or have you sniff out lots of little clues that the filmmaker plants, each one changing the implications of the movie (see: Us).
 I think this list is pretty broadly recommendable, but specifically I think more technical folks or people who love puzzles will particularly love this list.
 I don't include any spoilers, but more of a broadstrokes review.
 This list is largely inspired by [Nick Sweeting's similar list](https://docs.sweeting.me/s/movies-to-watch#Mindfuck) and [Max Langenkamp](https://maxlangenkamp.me/).
 If you have any recs for me having looked at this list, I'd love to hear them -- you can dm me on [Twitter](https://twitter.com/yush_g/)!
 To calibrate, anything 8 or above means I highly recommend that others watch it, and 10 is a must-watch. ⭐ My top movie of the year is marked in stars ⭐.

 This alive doc will be updated every time I watch a movie.

 ## Previous

+### 2023

+- **The Prestige**: 8/10.
+This had been on my list ever since watching 'Now You See Me'.
+This movie about two vengeful magicians is a magic trick itself, filled with clever misdirections.
+The portrayal of obsession was well motivated and captivating.

+- **Fight Club**: 9/10.
+Not at all what I thought it would be about from the name.
+It has the vibes of a cult classic -- zany characters do very strange but surprisingly understandable things, and it explores more complex themes than just pointless testosterone-fueled fighting.

 ### 2022

-So far, this has been an excellent year for movies.
+This was an excellent year for movies.
 I spent a significant amount of time combing through trailers, award shows, and off-the-beaten path recommendations, and it heavily paid off.
 I hope that others can benefit from it!

 - **Triangle of Sadness**: 6/10.
 This felt like a pretty overdone, trope-y cross of Lord of the Flies and "ugh rich people are so stupid and heirarchical".
 The absurdism was funny and well-placed, but it didn't explore any surprising or interesting themes.
-This [scene breakdown](https://www.youtube.com/watch?v=ZDBMoCdktHY) looks promising though.
+The [director scene breakdowns](https://www.youtube.com/watch?v=ZDBMoCdktHY) were also pretty mediocre compared to others I've seen.

 - **Minions: The Rise of Gru**: 8/10.
 Love these little guys, who more than make up for the lack of story.
 Degenerate childhood nostalgia.